danielaparker/jsoncons/doc/ref/corelib/json/operator_at.md

 (1) Unitl 0.179.0, returns a "reference-like" proxy object that can be used to access or assign to the underlying keyed value.

-Since 0.179, returns a reference to the value that is associated with `key`, performing an insertion if no such `key` exists.
+Since 0.179, returns a reference to the value mapped to `key`, inserting a default constructed value mapped to `key` if no such key already exists (a default constructed value is an empty object.)

-(2) If `key` matches the key of a member in the basic_json object, returns a reference to the basic_json object, otherwise throws.
+(2) Until 0.179.0, if `key` exists, returns a const reference to the `basic_json` value mapped to `key`, otherwise throws.

-Throws `std::domain_error` if not an object.
-Throws `std::out_of_range` if the object does not have a member with the specified key.
+Since 0.179.0, returns a const reference to the `basic_json` value mapped to `key`, returning a const reference to a default constructed `basic_json` value with static storage duration if no such key already exists.

 (3) Returns a reference to the value at index i in a `basic_json` object or array.
 Throws `std::domain_error` if not an object or array.

 (4) Returns a `const_reference` to the value at index i in a `basic_json` object or array.
 Throws `std::domain_error` if not an object or array.

+Exceptions

+(1) Throws `std::domain_error` if not an object.
+Until 0.179.0, throws a `std::out_of_range` if
+assigning to a `basic_json` and the key does not exist.
+Since 0.179.0, inserts a default constructed key-value pair if the key does not exist.

+(2) Throws `std::domain_error` if not an object.
+Until 0.179.0, throws a `std::out_of_range` if
+the key does not exist.
+Since 0.179.0, does

+(3) Throws `std::domain_error` if not an array.

+(4) Throws `std::domain_error` if not an array.

 #### Notes